Access rights of assistance dog teams

 An assistance dog enables their human partner to participate in everyday life.
 That is why assistance dog teams have access rights wherever people in street clothes are allowed.
 This means that assistance dogs are also, among others, allowed in grocery stores, restaurants, cultural institutions, public transportation, and the medical sector.

 They are not mere companions; they are medical aids who mitigate the disabilities of their handler and provide them with autonomy.
+Only healthy, well-balanced, and reliable dogs succeed with the demanding training and pass independent certification.
+There is no reason to worry about assistance dogs causing problems.

 How can I recognize assistance dogs?

 Assistance Dog Foundation was founded to provide an independent, universal ID for qualified assistance dog teams based on ISO-aligned certification.
+Additional independent exams may also be reflected in our global register.

 Correct behavior around assistance dog teams